 Let your jerky dry in a cool area then put in zipper bags for short term storage.

-We recommend a Big Chief top load electric smoker or a Smoke hollow electric analog smoker if you are buying.
+We recommend a Big Chief top load electric smoker or a Smoke hollow electric analog smoker if you buy a smoker.
 Both are great budget-friendly options, and each smoker has different pluses to consider.
 Check out our review articles below, and we have youtube videos in the articles.

 - Thickness makes a difference in cooking time and how dry you would like your finished product.
 The thinner the jerky quicker it will smoke and cook.